richie0866/Rostruct/docs/reference/file-conversion.md

 # File conversion

-Rostruct file conversion is designed to mirror [Rojo's sync details](https://rojo.space/docs/6.x/sync-details/).
+Rostruct file conversion mirrors [Rojo's sync details](https://rojo.space/docs/6.x/sync-details/).

-Concepts on the table below will redirect you their respective Rojo pages.
+Concepts on the table below will redirect you to their respective Rojo pages.

 ## Overview